You are here

 An online course taught by

 and Paul Cantz, PsyD, ABPP

-This integrative, 12-week, online, continuing education course is offered by Spertus Institute in conjunction with the University of Illinois at Chicago College of Medicine.
+This integrative, 12-week, online, continuing education course is offered by Spertus Institute for Jewish Learning and Leadership in conjunction with the University of Illinois at Chicago College of Medicine.

-Nowhere in medicine has the dependence on Greek thought been more apparent than in psychology and psychiatry, a position demonstrated by the fact that the very word "psyche" is Greek and the central psychoanalytic concept of the formation of character and neurosis is shaped after the Greek Oedipus myth.
+Nowhere in medicine has the dependence on Greek thought been more apparent than in psychology and psychiatry.
+The very word "psyche" is Greek and the central psychoanalytic concept of the formation of character and neurosis is shaped after the Greek Oedipus myth.